Five Tips for Making Learning At Home Workable for All

 One of the best indicators of student success is in the number of words read, so if there is one priority you must have, it's to keep your child reading.
 I always recommend finding a great series that your child is drawn to because the characters become familiar and once hooked, there's usually a book 2 or 3 in the series making the choice easy.
 Plus, you can typically find a similar series later on too.
 With the options I mentioned earlier, hopefully you can have book access.
 If this is a challenge, be sure to let your child's teacher know.
 You never know unless you ask.
 There just may be a collection of donated books ready to be handed out when there is a need.

-Before I sign off, I mentioned earlier that you can subscribe to my email list to access over 50 resources in my resource library.
+Before I sign off, I mentioned earlier that you can subscribe to my email list to access to 27 resources in my resource library.
 I'll add that sign up form below which will direct you to the library, and if you need anything, you can always go to my website and send me a message through my site contact form.

 9 Ways Boom Cards Can Support Your Amazing Reader